monsoonmaelstrom/book2/book2.md

 Now I’m working on getting some more money the honest way.
 Or at least the slightly less dishonest way.
 I’ve managed to increase what I started with tenfold by the time Peter walks back in with Gavin, Giorgi, and Amelia in tow.
 So even though I’m forced to bow out of the game, at least we can all eat tonight and I can pay the remainder of our tab.
 I take what I’ve won and return to my own table with the intent of letting someone other than me do the talking.

-“Hey Amelia,” I say as I sit down.
+“Hey Amelia,” I greet as I sit down.

 “I can’t believe you guys left us,” she says.